Get rid of your pests immediately.

 5 Star Rating!

 Another beetle whose larvae are woodworms, and can affect furniture, for example, is the longhorn beetle.
 There are many different species of this longhorn beetle, which thus belongs to the family of beetles, and we are looking primarily at the house longhorn beetle.
 The house longhorn beetle, as its name suggests, is the most common longhorn beetle in human-inhabited areas.
-Moreover, in the Netherlands it is the only longhorn beetle that causes damage to humans.
+Moreover, in the US it is the only longhorn beetle that causes damage to humans.

 Adult longhorn beetles have an elongated body with long antennae.
 A unique characteristic of longhorn beetles is that they have beautiful colors, although the house longhorn beetle is often simply black.
 A house longhorn beetle grows between 1cm and 2.5cm long.
 The house longhorn beetle has a round neck shield with two protrusions and it is covered with tiny white hairs.
 This is still very small, as there are also longhorn beetles that grow up to 15cm long.